VarshiniKandian/VarshiniKandian/README.md

-# 👋 Hi, I'm Varshini
+# 👋# 👋 Hi, I'm Varshini

 🎯 Data Analyst | Turning Data into Actionable Insights

 ---

-## 💡 About Me
+## 💡 Profile

 I am a Data Analyst passionate about analyzing data, uncovering patterns, and delivering insights that drive business decisions.
+I have hands-on experience in data analysis, visualization, and building data-driven solutions using Python, SQL, and Power BI.

-I enjoy working with real-world datasets and building solutions using analytics and machine learning.
+I enjoy working with real-world datasets and translating complex data into meaningful insights that support decision-making.

 ---